is-a-dev/docs/src/docs/domain_structure/index.md

 - `example.json` (alphanumeric and in lowercase)
 - `blog.example.json` (includes dots to register a sub-subdomain)
 - `my-blog.json` (uses dashes as separators, which is recommended)
-- `my_blog.json` (valid, but it's recommended to use dashes instead of underscores as separators)
 ## Structure

 ### owner (required)